Sport in South Sudan

 Sports in South Sudan are still not widely recognized internationally.

 South Sudan-born basketball player Luol Deng.

 Many traditional and modern games and sports are popular in South Sudan, particularly wrestling and mock battles.
 The traditional sports were mainly played after the harvest seasons to celebrate the harvests and finish the farming seasons.
 During the matches, they smeared themselves with ochre – perhaps to enhance the grip or heighten their perception.
 The matches attracted large numbers of spectators who sang, played drums and danced in support of their favourite wrestlers.
 Though these were perceived as competition, they were primarily for entertainment.

 Basketball

 Luol Deng was a two-time All-Star in the National Basketball Association.
 At the international level, he represented Great Britain.
-Other leading international basketball players from South Sudan include Manute Bol, Thon Maker, Deng Adel and Deng Gai.
+Other leading international basketball players from South Sudan include Thon Maker, Deng Adel and Deng Gai.
+Manute Bol, who died in 2010, was also from what is now South Sudan.

 The South Sudan national basketball team played its first match against the Uganda national basketball team on 10 July 2011 in Juba.
 At the 2024 Paris Olympics included former NBA players Wenyen Gabriel and Marial Shayok.